rdfgiraldez/KhipuAnalysis/README.md

 Collca.db is a SQLite database created from KhipuDB_SQL, along with added information from Marcia and Robert Ascher's article "Numbers and Relations from Ancient Andean Quipus", which contains observations AS1-AS9.
 I have also corrected entries using published sources, such as the Aschers' "Code of the Quipu: Databook", Pereyra's book "Quipus del Museo del Sitio Pachacamac".
 As I am actively studying the khipus, I will continue to update collca.db as I come across discrepancies.
 Explanation of the tables is provided below.
 The SQLite database does not require a server.
 To use, simply download the file and it can be opened with software such as DB Browser for SQLite (https://sqlitebrowser.org/).

+"color boxes.png" file shows the RGB values of the different colors.

 KDB key.xlsx is a spreadsheet that explains which table and column holds what data.
 The intent of the file is to facilitate creating meaningful queries.
 The same file as a Google Sheet can be accessed here: https://docs.google.com/spreadsheets/d/17HLTuk0MUDv9HWX-Fq8Mz2pfV_8IoVoH_WwUjIfDwsU/edit?usp=sharing

 The folder KhipuDB_SQL was downloaded from khipukamayuq.fas.harvard.edu on Feb 4,2021.
 As the site is no longer active and the database is not posted elsewhere online, I share it here.
 If the owner of the database requests it to be taken down, I will.
 KhipuDB_SQL contains multiple files in MySQL format.
 An explanation of the tables is provided below.